anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 When used with {{RFC8995}}, or {{cBRSKI}} then Voucher Requests and Vouchers are conveyed using TLS {{RFC9846}}, so there is no exposure.

-When used with {{PRM}}, then the contents can be exposed in the last hop, where HTTP is used, due the lack of any way to validate the certificate needed to enable HTTPS.
+When used with {{PRM}}, then the contents can be exposed in the last hop, where HTTP is used, due to the lack of any way to validate the certificate needed to enable HTTPS.

 When the Voucher is in CMS format, it can contain certificate chains that can disclose information such as which devices belong to which organizations and which CRL Distribution Point and/or OCSP Responder URLs are